 IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

-"Before making your final decision to attempt the U.S. Tax Court Non-attorney Examination, please note these statistics: Only a few candidates from the 2010, 2012, 2014, 2016 and 2018 testing session actually passed the exam and were admitted.
+"Before making your final decision to attempt the Tax Court Bar Examination, please note these statistics: Only a few candidates from the 2010, 2012, 2014, 2016, 2018 and 2021 testing cycle actually passed the exam and were admitted.
 Several of those who passed the exam have been blocked from admission to the Bar by reason of their background check.
 Therefore, only select minorities of those taking the exam actually pass and are admitted to the Bar.
 Also, the vast majority of candidates take the exam more than once."

 The following is reprinted courtesy of the U.S. Justice Department